VazkiiMods/BotaniaCD/media/README.txt

 at some model and shader work.
 This was when the Grimace Shake was trending too, so I figured why not riff on it?
 The background was a bit nonsensical, but I think the effect turned out well-- I was quite happy with the lighting.

-- Endure Jaminess - Boslamia.opus: Botania x Space Jam submitted by MettyMagic
-- Fight for Quislamence - Boslamia.opus: Botania x Space Jam mashup submitted by MettyMagic I made the space jam mashups as a joke one night.
-I was incredibly shocked to find my dumb edits got attention from both Vazkii and Kain Vinosec, let alone included in a physical album.
-Modded minecraft was a huge part of my childhood and I'm super glad to be a part of the community in the most insignificant and comically stupid way.
-Thanks, everyone! -Metty

 - corn_entryopinnyum.png: Fanart submitted by corn27182818
 For the second flower, I drew Entropinnyum.
 Don’t remember why, it’s definitely not a